au79755/au79755.github.io/_experience/2024-mentorship-ursa.md

 date: 2024-12-15
 edate: 2024-01-15
 location: "Champaign, IL, USA"
+excerpt: "Drove a team of undergraduate researchers in developing novel signal processing applications for robotics, providing technical mentorship and professional development guidance throughout the year-long program."
 ---

 I served as a mentor for the Undergraduate Research in Scientific Advancement (URSA) program over two semesters, guiding a team of five promising engineering undergraduates through a year-long research endeavor.
-The program's goal is to provide students with authentic research experience by pairing them with experienced graduate mentors.

 ### **Program Overview**